bullbash/Sortable/README.md

 better illustrate *similarity metric*  relevancy of different NN topologies and reduce the output file size.

 Could be a start for further improvements.

+Presented is a NetBeans8 project with main class: main.Main class and no parameters to run.